 You must also be given a receipt showing the full details of the transaction, including the name and address of the trader or a suitable method of identifying the trader.

-The Package Travel, Package Holidays and Package Tours Regulations 1992 state, amongst other things, that organisers or retailers should not give you misleading information relating to the price of a package.
+The Package Travel, Package Holidays and Package Tours Regulations 1992 state that organisers or retailers should not give you misleading information relating to the price of a package.
 If they do so, you may be entitled to compensation if you incur losses as a result.

 The prices shown in the package holiday brochure must be legible, understandable and accurate.